Charlotte staffers among hundreds fired via Zoom by Better.com CEO - NewsBreak

 As customary, when there are large lay-offs in our community, the City of Charlotte and Charlotte Works are coordinating resources for these impacted employees.
 Additionally, several local employers have reached out to offer support to these talented residents.
 Our goal is to find them new employment opportunities in our community as soon as possible.

-Demi said they’re looking at having a career fair on December 13 th .
+Demi said they’re looking at having a career fair on December 13.

 For the latest news, weather, sports, and streaming video, head to FOX 46 Charlotte.